Skip to main content

 A simple way to help protect adults against flu with one vaccine for adults of all ages1,2

-Supemtek TIVr is indicated for active immunisation for the prevention of influenza disease in adults, and should be used in accordance with official recommendations.1 To learn more about the burden of flu click here.
+Supemtek TIVr is indicated for active immunisation for the prevention of influenza disease in adults and children from 9 years of age and older, and should be used in accordance with official recommendations.1 To learn more about the burden of flu click here.

 SIMPLE